specklesystems/speckle-docs/user/unreal.md

 #### Limitations

-- I order to use textured materials, meshes need to have **Texture coordinates** (UV coordinates).
+- In order to use textured materials, meshes need to have **Texture coordinates** (UV coordinates).
 Currently, Texture coordinates are only outputted from Rhino, Blender, and Sketchup connectors.
 (More connectors will receive support shortly! see [issue](https://github.com/specklesystems/speckle-sharp/issues/797).
 The Unreal connector does **not** generate texture coordinates for you.
   Having UV coordinates also has other advantages for baked lighting.
 - **Textures cannot be sent/received through Speckle**, only flat colours and simple PBR properties.
-Fully supporting textures could add significant value for interoperability between Unreal, Unity, Blender, Rhino, and Sketchup, however poses several technical challenges.
+Texture support is on our roadmap, but there are several techincal chalanges to overcome before this is possible.

 ### Developing Custom Conversion